 There are a few revenue models I want to touch upon that exist in their own category while technically still falling under the big four that I just discussed above.

-Dropshipping has exploded the last ten years, with thousands upon thousands of people trying their hand at it.
+Dropshipping has exploded over the last ten years, with thousands upon thousands of people trying their hand at it.
 This model allows you to sell various products on your website without maintaining any physical inventory.

 How is this possible?
 It works like this: